 Instead, we are talking about a part of your body.
 Jewish people believe that marriage is about giving and not taking.
 When you and your spouse give to one another, it is a symbiotic relationship that benefits both of you.

 How do children figure into a Jewish divorce?

 The bottom line is that you can help your family and yourself by going about your divorce in the manner prescribed by your faith.
-The rules may seem strict to many, but its practices ensure an efficient and complete break in the marriage to allow for new beginnings for both spouses and their children.
+The rules may seem strict to many, but their practices ensure an efficient and complete break in the marriage to allow for new beginnings for both spouses and their children.

 Questions about divorce in the context of your religious denomination?
 Contact the Law Office of Bryan Fagan, PLLC

-The attorneys and counselors with the Law Office of Bryan Fagan, PLLC believe that your ability to practice your religious faith is one of the things that makes our country great.
-If you have questions about how your faith can potentially impact your divorce in Texas please do not hesitate to contact our office.
+The attorneys and counselors with the Law Office of Bryan Fagan, PLLC, believe that your ability to practice your religious faith is one of the things that makes our country great.
+If you have questions about how your faith can potentially impact your divorce in Texas, please do not hesitate to contact our office.

-Our licensed family law attorneys are available six days a week to answer your questions in a free of charge consultation.
+Our licensed family law attorneys are available six days a week to answer your questions in a free-of-charge consultation.